-This guide is designed to help you explore the education literature on two topics:
+This guide has been designed by a Librarian specifically to help you explore the education literature on two topics:

 1. Start with one journal (either Reading Teacher or Language Arts)